Effect of public proceedings

-Under the Spanish Code of Civil Procedure (LEC), the time limit for issuing a judgment following trial may be suspended in proceedings dealing with the application of Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU) or Articles 1 and 2 of the Spanish Competition Act (LDC), when the court is aware of related administrative proceedings being conducted by the European Commission or the CNMC, and when the administrative decision is relevant to the claim.
-According to case law, the same rule will apply by analogy to competition authority decisions that are pending appeal.
+Under the Spanish Code of Civil Procedure (LEC), the time limit for issuing a judgment following trial may be suspended in proceedings dealing with the application of Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU) or Articles 1 and 2 of the Spanish Competition Act (LDC), when the court is aware of related administrative proceedings being conducted by the European Commission (EC), the CNMC or any of the RCA, and when the administrative decision is relevant to the claim.
+According to case law, the same rule will apply by analogy to decisions of the relevant competition authority that are pending appeal.

 5 Are the findings of competition authorities and court decisions binding or persuasive in follow-on private antitrust cases?
 Do they have an evidentiary value or create a rebuttable presumption that the competition laws were violated?
 Are foreign enforcers’ decisions taken into account?
 Can decisions by sector-specific regulators be used by private claimants?

-Prior to the new regime pursuant to Directive 2014/104, implemented in Spain by Royal Decree-Law 9/2017 of 26 May, decisions of the Spanish competition authority were not to be granted legally binding effect in civil proceedings; the res judicata principle was not applicable.
-However, findings of fact in administrative proceedings were to be granted effect by civil courts and courts should only deviate from the legal interpretation applied to these findings by the competition authority when the civil court’s interpretation was adequately reasoned.
+Prior to the new regime pursuant to Directive 2014/104, implemented in Spain by Royal Decree-Law 9/2017 of 26 May, decisions of the CNMC and RCA were not to be granted legally binding effect in civil proceedings; the res judicata principle was not applicable.
+However, findings of fact in administrative proceedings were to be granted effect by civil courts and courts should only deviate from the legal interpretation applied to these findings by the relevant competition authority when the civil court’s interpretation was adequately reasoned.

-Royal Decree-law 9/2017 introduces a new Title VI to the LDC on compensation for damages, which provides (Article 75.2, LDC) that the finding of a competition law infringement in a final decision of the CNMC or a Spanish review court is to be considered as binding in civil proceedings.
+Royal Decree-law 9/2017 has introduced a new Title VI to the LDC on compensation for damages, which provides (Article 75.1, LDC) that the finding of a competition law infringement in a final decision of the CNMC (or RCA) or a Spanish review court is to be considered as binding in civil proceedings.
 Final decisions by competition authorities and courts of other EU Member States create a rebuttable presumption.